Kyle Kulinski: 2016

 Kulinski supported Bernie Sanders in the 2016 Democratic primary election, and later voted for Jill Stein.
 While critical of Hillary Clinton, he described her as the "lesser of two evils" in the general election against Donald Trump and said that people in swing states should vote for Clinton to stop Trump from winning.

 After Trump's election, Kulinski expressed his belief that progressives and liberals could successfully lobby President Trump to pursue policies such as infrastructure spending and economic protectionism.
 Kulinski criticizes the Never Trump movement and discourages praising Republicans who criticize Trump, stating "establishment Republicans want Trump to do every single thing he’s doing, minus the mean tweets."

 2020

 Kulinski again supported Sanders in the 2020 Democratic Party presidential primaries.
 After then-candidate Joe Biden became the presumptive winner of the primaries, Kulinski stated that he would not support Biden.
-When commenting on this position, Kulinski mentioned that he encourages his critics to "blame him" if Donald Trump were to win re-election, as he believed this would have demonstrated that candidates such as Biden require the support of progressives in order to win.
+When commenting on this position, Kulinski mentioned that he encourages his critics to "blame him" if Donald Trump were to win re-election, as he believed such an outcome would have demonstrated that candidates such as Biden require the support of progressives in order to win.
 Journalist Mehdi Hasan criticized Kulinski for this view, stating: "If you’re ok with a white nationalist winning a second term, I question your 'left-wing' credentials."
 Television host Joy Reid concurred with Hasan's criticism of Kulinski's position.